• Skip to main content

 The significance of pricing between off-brand and popular brand cereals is staggering.
 Most adults and children can’t tell the difference, particularly in cereals like rice crispies, cheerios, and frosted flakes.

-They are an excellent alternative to the more expensive ones and a nice addition to some homemade muffins and canned peaches for breakfast.
+They are an excellent alternative to the more expensive ones and a nice addition to homemade muffins and canned peaches for breakfast.

 Flour